Week 22: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - CNN confirmed The Guardian reporting, citing sources in the US congressional and law enforcement, and US and European intelligence.

-- The House Intelligence Committee sent Rep Quigley to Cyprus as part of its Trump-Russia probe.
+- The House Intelligence Committee sent Rep. Mike Quigley to Cyprus as part of its Trump-Russia probe.
 Week 19’s list noted some of the extensive ties between Cyprus and the Trump regime.

-- As Trump neared the 100-day judgment mark, POLITCO described the WH as a “pressure cooker” to show results, when little has been accomplished.
+- As Trump neared the 100-day judgment mark, Politico described the WH as a “pressure cooker” to show results, when little has been accomplished.

 - As power continued to consolidate in the hands of the Trump family, Trump’s WH drew comparisons to a “family business.”